Back To Search Results

 (35) undertreatment of pain as provided by board rule;

-(36) interaction with physicians, hospital personnel, patients, family members or others that interferes with patient care or could reasonably be expected to adversely impact the quality of care rendered to a patient;
+(36) interaction with physicians, hospital personnel, patients, family members, or others that interferes with patient care or could reasonably be expected to impact the quality of care rendered to a patient adversely;

 (38) willfully or negligently divulging privileged information or a professional secret.

-E. As used in this section, "fee-splitting" includes offering, delivering, receiving or accepting any unearned rebate, refunds, commission preference, patronage dividend, discount or other unearned consideration, whether in the form of money or otherwise, as compensation or inducement for referring patients, clients or customers to a person, irrespective of any membership, proprietary interest or co-ownership in or with a person to whom the patients, clients or customers are referred.
+E. As used in this section, "fee-splitting" includes offering, delivering, receiving, or accepting any unearned rebate, refund, commission preference, patronage dividend, discount, or other unearned consideration, whether in the form of money or otherwise, as compensation or inducement for referring patients, clients or customers to a person, irrespective of any membership, proprietary interest or co-ownership in or with a person to whom the patients, clients or customers are referred.

 F. Licensees whose licenses are in a probationary status shall pay reasonable expenses for maintaining probationary status, including laboratory costs when laboratory testing of biological fluids are included as a condition of probation."